EmilieTr/darts_data_science_project/README.md

 Hosted with [Streamlit](https://streamlit.io/), for more information see the [Streamlit Documentation](https://docs.streamlit.io/).

 All the tools used to develop this website are freely available.
-Same goes for the data extracted ffrom public websites.
+Same goes for the data extracted from public websites.